noiseprotocol/noise_spec/noise.md

     and incremented.
   * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

-Cipher keys and pre-shared symmetric keys are 256 bits because:

-  * 256 bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.
-  * Pre-shared key length is fixed to simplify testing and implementation, and to deter users from mistakenly using low-entropy passwords as pre-shared keys.

 The authentication data in a ciphertext is 128 bits because: